ShitalKauthkar/CodeAlpha_EDA/README.md

 9. Top 10 Genres by Content Type
 10. Netflix Content Distribution by Release Year

-### Key Insights
+### 💡 Key Insights

 - Movies are significantly more common than TV Shows.
 - Netflix content is concentrated across a number of popular genres.
-- A small number of countries contribute a large share of the titles.
+- A small number of countries contribute a large share of Netflix titles.
 - Content additions increased significantly during the later years.
 - Some content ratings occur much more frequently than others.
 - Most Netflix movies fall within a moderate duration range.